RickRollCoin/web/README.md

 This is a Rick Roll Token Front-End project bootstrapped with [`create-next-app`](https://github.com/zeit/next.js/tree/canary/packages/create-next-app).

 ## Learn More
+To run the solution on local:
+1. yarn install
+2. yarn dev

+## Learn More

 To learn more about Next.js, take a look at the following resources: